 Steady U.S. job growth and low mortgage rates have improved home sales this year.
 Data issued Thursday by the National Association of Realtors showed that slightly more Americans signed contracts to buy homes in July, as pending sales edged up after dipping in June.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan remained at 0.6 point.
+The average fee for a 30-year mortgage was unchanged from last week at 0.6 point.
+The fee for a 15-year loan also held steady at 0.6 point.

 The average rate on five-year adjustable-rate mortgages fell to 2.90 percent from 2.94 percent; the fee fell to 0.4 percent from 0.5 point.
 The average rate on one-year ARMs was unchanged at 2.62 percent; the fee held at 0.3 point.